buffstop/PepCoopMembership/docs/requirements/index.rst

 ====================

-The requirements are gathered from stakeholders and existing documentation.
+The requirements are gathered from stakeholders, legal regulations and existing documentation.

-Stakeholders are the uses of the application:
+Stakeholders are the users of the application:

 - Financial accounting: for working with membership applications, invoices, payments, analyses, working with certain membership data (e.g. adresses,